tebriel/runscope/README.md

 ## Config ##

 Copy the [config.json.EXAMPLE](./config.json.EXAMPLE) to `config.json` to set up the app.
-You'll need to enter your runscope Key and where the log files should go.
+You'll need to enter your runscope Key, where the log files should go, and what buckets you'd like to fetch.

 ## Data ##

-Run logs will write to `config.json['log_dir']/run.log` and the data will be written to `config.json['log_dir']/data.log`
+Run logs will write to `config.json['log_dir']/run.log` and the data will be written to `config.json['log_dir']/<bucket_key>.log`